 One of the most popular of these scientific tools is an electromagnetic field meter.
 An electromagnetic field exists when charged particles, such as electrons, are moving.
 All electrically charged particles are surrounded by electric fields—an electric field exists even when there is no current flowing.
 But charged particles in motion produce an electric field and a magnetic field, creating what are called electromagnetic fields.

 Electromagnetic field meters detect the fields made by alternating current, such as the type of electricity that a television uses.
 Normally, electromagnetic field meters are used for diagnosis of problems with electrical wiring, power lines, and electrical shielding effectiveness.
-They can also be used to detect spookier phenomenon.
+They can also be used to detect spookier phenomena.

 Professor Johnjoe McFadden from the School of Biomedical and Life Sciences at the University of Surrey has theorized that the conscious mind is made of an electromagnetic field.
 This cannot be completely dismissed—the bombardment of electrical impulses in the nerves of the brain creating our thoughts and feelings, is much like an alternating current system.
 Our neurons definitely produce electromagnetic fields, whether or not this is the basis of consciousness.